 In Göllheim, you can walk the Agenda Trail.

-In order to bring the idea of Agenda 21 to the public, the then local mayor Hans Appel and his local council initiated the project Agenda-Weg Göllheim in 2000, which was then conceived by students of the Wilhelm-Erb-Gymnasium in Winnweiler.
-In front of the town hall a main board informs about the Agenda-Weg and its stations in the village, which are distributed from the quarry over the Königsgraben to the centre of the village.
+In order to bring the idea of Agenda 21 to the public, the mayor of the village at that time, Hans Appel, and his local council initiated the Agenda-Weg Göllheim project in 2000, which was then conceived by students of the Wilhelm-Erb-Gymnasium in Winnweiler.
+In front of the town hall a main board informs about the Agenda-Weg and its stations in the village, which are distributed from the quarry over the Königsgraben to the center of the village.